Hilda Conkling

 Hilda Conkling (1910–1986) was an American poet.
 She was the daughter of Grace Hazard Conkling, a poet in her own right and Assistant Professor of English at Smith College, Northampton, Massachusetts.
 Hilda was born in New York state.
 Her father died when she was four years old, and she had one sister, Elsa, two years her senior.

-Hilda is notable for having composed most of her poetry as a young child, between the ages of four and fourteen years old.
+Hilda composed most of her poetry as a young child, between the ages of four and fourteen years old.
 She never wrote them down herself; instead, they came out in conversation with her mother, who would write down Hilda's words either in the moment, or from memory later.
 If the latter, she would read the lines back to Hilda, who would then correct any deviation from her original words.
 As Hilda grew up, her mother stopped recording the poems, and Hilda is not known to have written any herself as an adult.